sophongo/sophdoc/docs/en/docs/kpanda/user-guide/gpu/index.md

 # Overview of GPU Management

-This article introduces the capability of DaoCloud container management platform in unified operations and management of heterogeneous resources, with a focus on GPUs.
+This article introduces the capability of Suanova container management platform in unified operations and management of heterogeneous resources, with a focus on GPUs.

 ## Background